SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DomBehaviorDefinition.md

 ## Properties

 The table below lists the properties of the `DomBehaviorDefinition` object.
 It also indicates whether a property can be used for filtering using the `DomBehaviorDefinitionExposers`.
+Note that [the ITrackBase properties](../DOM_objects.md#itrackbase-properties) are also available on this type.

 | Property | Type | Filterable | Description |
 |--|--|--|--|